sonhal/googlecodelabs-python-kurs/python-kurs.md

+## Development Tools

+Python can be used and developed with using only a basic text editor and the python interpreter.
+But for larger and more complex projects there is a benefit to use porpouse built tools for Python development.

+#### Pycharm
+Maybe the best Python IDE today [link](https://www.jetbrains.com/pycharm/)

 ## Python a overview
 Duration: 2:00

 Objects are Python’s abstraction for data.
 All data in a Python program is represented by objects or by relations between objects.
 (In a sense, and in conformance to Von Neumann’s model of a “stored program computer,” code is also represented by objects.)